Staff Development Weekly Update

 Frontline Forum 4

-The Frontline Forum is a new online discussion and development space for teams working directly with students and users.
+The Frontline Forum is a pilot online discussion and development space for teams working directly with students and users.
 The forums are an opportunity to share best practice, engage with other ALN activities and learn about different service models and delivery types offered by different universities.
 The forum is aimed at staff who work on frontline desks and provide the first line of support to students and other library users.

 ALN Conference 2025